Installation

 Upgrading

-Pull the latest code and rebuild:
+Pull the latest image and restart:

 Running in detached mode